Living Lounge Hostel Lisbon – Estimated reading time: 6 minutes

 My glowing recommendation of Living Lounge Hostel is NOT the result of a sponsored stay.
 I paid money out-of-pocket and simply adored the hostel enough to want to share my experience with others who might like to stay here as well.

 It’s not only inexpensive (private rooms are about 30 euros a night), it’s incredibly beautiful.
 Take a 360 virtual tour and see for yourself!
-The staff are welcoming, the breakfast delicious, and it’s centrally located.
+The staff is welcoming, the breakfast delicious, and it’s centrally located.
 You simply can’t go wrong with this hostel.

 What do you think about Living Lounge Hostel?
 Would you stay here?
 Do you recommend any other hostels in Lisbon?